CG1507/quickcnn/README.md

   <img src="https://github.com/CG1507/quickcnn/blob/master/images/logo.png" width="900" alt="QuickCNN">
 </h1>

 QuickCNN is high-level library written in Python, and backed by the [Keras](https://github.com/keras-team/keras), [TensorFlow](https://github.com/tensorflow/tensorflow), and [Scikit-learn](https://github.com/scikit-learn/scikit-learn) libraries.
 It was developed to exercise faster experimentation with Convolutional Neural Networks(CNN).
-Majorly, it is intended to use the [Google-Colaboratory](https://colab.research.google.com/) to quickly train the ConvNet architectures.
+Majorly, it is intended to use the [Google-Colaboratory](https://colab.research.google.com/) to quickly play with the ConvNet architectures.
+It also allow to train on your local system.

-#### Go for QuickCNN if you are thinking of:
+#### Go for QuickCNN, if you:

-- ConvNet training for Image classification on any size of dataset with GPU.
+- don't have GPU, and want to train Deep ConvNet model on any size of data.

-- Transfer Learning, Finetuning, and Scratch Training of Deep ConvNet models.
+- want to apply transfer learning, finetuning, and scratch training on Deep ConvNet models.

-- Babysitting the pretrained ConvNet architectures.
+- want to use pretrained ConvNet architectures for above learning process.

-- Training SVM on ConvNet features from particular layer.

-- Colab for training Deep CNN models.

 #### Why Google-Colaboratory:question: